Travel & conservation company, since 1991

 © Akagera National Park/ African Parks

 A gruelling selection of dog handlers is underway and once the selection process is complete the successful candidates will undergo another four months of intensive training and bonding with their dog.
-The Rwanda National Police will be joining this program as they have provided four of their staff to train as handlers.
+The Rwanda National Police will join this program as they have provided four staff to train as handlers.

 © Akagera National Park/ African Parks